clemensfiedler/academic-kickstart/content/home/about.md

 +++

 # About Me
-I'm an ever-curious, driven & hard-working person and enjoy seeking and overcoming the puzzles in my professional, academic and personal life.
+I’m an ever-curious, driven & hard-working person and enjoy seeking and overcoming the puzzles in my professional and personal life.

-Professionally, I'm a Ph.D.
-Candidate in Economics at Tilburg University specializing in competition and innovation in software and other high-tech markets.
+Currently, I’m a Ph.D.
+Candidate in Economics at [Tilburg University](https://www.tilburguniversity.edu/webwijs/show/c.fiedler.htm) specializing in competition and innovation in software and other high-tech markets.
 The goal of my research is to understand what drives firms to innovate and how their behavior is impacted by the unique characteristics of these modern markets.
-Doing so will give us a new perspective on how to increase firms' incentives to invest in R\&D and provide high-quality products.
-Within my research I make heavy use of analytical and numerical procedures as well as webscraping.
+My research provides us with a new perspective on how to increase firms’ incentives to invest in R&D and provide high-quality products.
+Within my research I make heavy use of analytical and numerical procedures including market simulation and webscraping.

 My supervisors are [Jan Boone](http://janboone.github.io/homepage/) & [Florian Schütt](https://sites.google.com/site/schuettflorian/).

-My university website can be found [here](https://www.tilburguniversity.edu/webwijs/show/c.fiedler.htm).

 My full CV can be found here [here](/files/CurriculumVitae.pdf)